jkempf42/kube-volttron/central-node/README.md

 ![Volttron Central login page](image/vc-login.png)

 Type in the username and password you previously entered to the admin config and click on the *Log in* button.
 You should now be in the Volttron Central dashboard Web app:

 ![Volttron Central dashboard web app](image/vc-dashboard.png)

 This should verify that the vcentral microservice web site is working.

+## Troubleshooting

+The `vcentral` log can be viewed with:

+	kubectl logs <vcentral pod name>

+Note that an error message will be printed out from SSL indicating a problem for the certificate, that is because it is a self-signed cert and should not affect validation of web requests to the Volttron Central server.

+You can exec a shell in the `vcentral` pod using the following command:

+	kubectl exec -it <vcentral pod name> -- /bin/bash

+You can modify config files if needed and start and stop Volttron.

+If you want to start the `vcentral` pod up in a shell without starting Volttron, add the following lines into the `vcentral-deploy.yml` in the pod spec section, just after the `imagePullPolicy:` line and indented at the same level:

+          command: ["/bin/bash"]
+          args: [ "-c", "while true; do sleep 600; done" ]

+You can then exec into the pod and start Volttron by hand.
+Be sure to `su volttron` before starting it, otherwise some Python packages may not be found.